driessenslucas/researchproject/Thesis.md

 Regularly calibrate your sensors to ensure accurate data collection in both simulations and real-world tests.
 Make sure the movement mechanics of the simulated and real RC cars are consistent, including motor speeds, wheel slippage, and turning radii.

 Develop a routine for sensor calibration and stick to it.
 Consistency is key to ensuring that your data remains reliable over time.
 Also, consider using calibration tools or software that can automate parts of this process.

-**Step 5: Enhancing Data Accuracy and Normalization**

-Use robust techniques to normalize sensor data between simulation and real-world environments.
-Regularly perform consistency checks to ensure the normalized data stays accurate across different scenarios.

-Experiment with different normalization techniques to find what works best for your specific setup.
-Keep track of any anomalies and adjust your methods accordingly.
-Consistency checks should be part of your regular testing routine to catch issues early.
+This counts for both the real-world and simulated sensors, sometimes the code for the sensors in the simulation can be off, after adjusting things in the real world, this is something that can be easily overlooked.

-### How I would Start if I Could
+### How I would start over if I Could

 If I could start over, I would begin by researching the hardware more thoroughly.
 I spend a lot more time deciding on the hardware I need and how to use it.